lmfit/asteval/doc/basics.rst

 using standard output by default), and the full set of exceptions is kept in the :attr:`error` attribute of the :class:`Interpreter` instance.
-This :attr:`error` attribute is a list of instances of the asteval :class:`ExceptionHolder` class, which is accessed throught the :meth:`get_error` method.
+This :attr:`error` attribute is a list of instances of the asteval :class:`ExceptionHolder` class, which is accessed through the :meth:`get_error` method.
 The :attr:`error` attribute is reset to an empty list at the beginning of each :meth:`eval`, so that errors are from only the most recent :meth:`eval`.